korzewski/Universal-Web-Scraper/README.md

 # Universal Web Scraper

-Universal web scraper in Node.js for extracting data from websites to CSV files.
-Configurable schemas make it adaptable to any website structure.
+A configurable Node.js tool for extracting data from websites and exporting to CSV format.
+Designed to be universal and adaptable to any website structure through JSON schema configuration.

 ## Features

 - ✅ Universal scraping with configurable JSON schemas
-- ✅ All configuration in one file for non-technical users
+- ✅ All configuration consolidated in one file
-- ✅ CSS selector support and various HTML attributes
+- ✅ CSS selector support with fallback options
+- ✅ Advanced data transformation system
-- ✅ Retry logic and error handling
+- ✅ Retry logic and comprehensive error handling
-- ✅ Input/output data validation
+- ✅ Input/output data validation with detailed reporting
-- ✅ Automatic file naming with input/output prefixes
+- ✅ Automatic file naming with timestamps
-- ✅ Testing tools for debugging
+- ✅ Built-in testing tools for debugging
-- ✅ Extensible for API integrations
+- ✅ Playwright browser automation with resource blocking

 ## Installation